 - Give him toys that are extra-stimulating, like playdough or a squishy ball.

 - Have a certain time of the day to listen to music or bounce on the trampoline.

 - Speak loudly in an exaggerated way to your child if she tends to ignore sounds.

 Awareness of pain

-Some parents of children who are undersensitive say that their children sometimes seem to be unaware of pain.
-For example, the children might not notice when objects are too hot, or they don’t react to experiences that typically developing children find painful, such as breaking an arm in a bad fall.
+Some parents of children with autism spectrum disorder (ASD) who are undersensitive say that their children sometimes seem to be unaware of pain.
+For example, children might not notice when objects are too hot, or they don’t react to experiences that typically developing children find painful, like breaking an arm in a bad fall.